sux21/Experimental_Evolution/README.md

 done
 ```

-Use BWA to align reads to the decontaminated genomes.
+Use BWA to align reads to the split genomes.
 ```bash
 for i in 19_1_9 19_4_7; do
 r1=/home/xingyuan/rhizo_ee/fastp_results/fastp_reads/"$i"_*R1_P*